disa-iccs/disa-icss.github.io/index.md

 # Topics of interest

+- computational methods for (dis-) information analysis, especially in heterogenous types of data (images, text, tweets etc.)
-+ detection fake news detection in social media
+- detection of fake news detection in social media
-+ images and video manipulation recognition
+- images and video manipulation recognition
-+ architectural frameworks and design for fake news detection
+- architectural frameworks and design for (dis-)information detection
+- aspects of explainability of information analysis systems and methods (including explainability of ML)
+- adversarial attacks on information analysis
+- explainability of deep learning
-+ learning how to detect the fake news in the presence of concept drift
+- learning how to detect the fake news in the presence of concept drift
-+ learning how to detect the fake news with limited ground truth access and on the basis of limited data sets, including one-shot learning
+- learning how to detect the fake news with limited ground truth access and on the basis of limited data sets, including one-shot learning
-+ feature selection and extraction methods for fake news detection
-+ proposing how to compare and benchmark the fake news detectors
+- proposing how to compare and benchmark the fake news detectors
-+ case studies and real-world applications
+- case studies and real-world applications
-+ legal and societal aspects of fake news detection
-+ data protection and GDPR in fake news detection challenge
+- human rights, legal and societal aspects of (dis-)information detection, including data protection and GDPR in practice

 # Key dates